Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 You might notice that it requires two calls to create a file with content.
 The ReST API does provide a way to do this with one call as can be seen [here]({% link content-services/latest/develop/rest-api-guide/folders-files.md %}#uploadfile).
-However, the generated Java wrapping classes does not yet provide functionality for this (it is scheduled to be supported in a future version of SDK 5).
+However, the generated Java wrapping classes does not yet provide functionality for this (it is scheduled to be supported in a future version of the SDK).

 Add also the final `SearchCmd` class as follows: